Accident and Incident Reporting

 Appendix 6 – Complaint Form

-Form used for a TP or HSP to submit a formal complaint to the RTO.
+Form used for a TP or HSP to submit a formal complaint to DHS.

 Appendix 7 – Complaint Resolution Form

-Form filled out by an reviewer once a complaint review is completed; it details steps the Subject of the Complaint; should follow to correct the issue and/or prevent the issue from reoccurring.
+Form is completed once a complaint review is resolved; details steps for the Subject of the Complaint; should follow recommendations to correct the issue and/or prevent the event from reoccurring.

 Exhibit 15 – Sample DHS Complaint Performance Log